Jack Frost (1997 film): Plot

 On a snowy December night, a state execution transfer vehicle crosses into the quiet backwater town of Snowmonton.
 Inside is serial killer Jack Frost, who eluded police for years and left a trail of thirty-eight bodies across eleven states before finally being arrested by Sam Tiler, the sheriff of Snowmonton.
 Jack is scheduled to be executed at midnight, but he kills the guard and the vehicle crashes into a genetic research truck.
 Jack is exposed to chemicals from inside the truck, causing him to dissolve and fuse with the snow.

 Despite news reports of Jack's demise, Sam cannot forget Jack's threats of vengeance.
 Old Man Harper is found murdered, and soon afterward a local bully named Billy is killed when he is pushed into the way of an oncoming sled, getting decapitated.
 According to Sam's son, Ryan, a snowman caused Billy's death.
 Billy's father, Jake, is murdered when the same snowman stuffs an axe into his throat.
 Billy's mother, Sally, is later killed when the snowman strangles her with Christmas lights, shoves her face into a box of glass ornaments, and slams a light-up snowflake into the top of her head.

 FBI Agents Manners and Stone arrive in Snowmonton and convince the Sheriff to put the town on 24-hour curfew, sending his officers out to gather all the townspeople.
 Deputy Chris Pullman is killed when the snowman runs the officer over with a police cruiser.
 Billy's older sister Jill and her boyfriend Tommy sneak into the sheriff's home to steal his wine and have sex, as revenge for her brother's death.
 The snowman kills Tommy with icicles and pretends to be bath water to lure in Jill.
-Jack then re-solidifies with Jill in the tub, trapping her arms in his shoulders, and rapes her with a carrot on his crotch while repeatedly slamming her head against the wall, killing her.
+Jack then re-solidifies with Jill in the tub, trapping her arms in his shoulders, and rapes her with a carrot on his crotch while repeatedly slamming her head against the wall.